What Is Epidiolex & Why FDA Has Approved This CBD Oil

-Epidiolex is only the first FDA approved CBD oil-derived drug, paving the way for others to come.
-This is not just a success story, but a real heroic tale of parents fighting epilepsy and convincing a pharmaceutical giant to commence the production.
-Here are the glorious details on Epidiolex, as well as on some other available cannabis drugs such as Marinol, Sativex, Syndros, and Nabilone.
+In other words, Epidiolex paved the way for others to come.
+The story of Epidiolex is not just a success story but a real heroic tale of parents fighting epilepsy and convincing a pharmaceutical giant to commence the production.

-Once upon a time, there was a 6-year-old boy.
-Sam Vogelstein has been struggling with epilepsy since he was 4 and by the time he turned 6, the seizures became more frequent and violent — up to 100 per day!
-Epilepsy statistics warn us of high mortality rates particularly due to the unpredictability of seizures.
-Sam was in constant danger of losing his life, especially after a few dangerous episodes.
+Once upon a time, there was a boy named Sam Vogelstein, who had been struggling with epilepsy since he was 4.
+By the time he turned 6, his seizures had become more frequent and violent — up to 100 per day!

-Sam’s parents, Fred Vogelstein and Evelyn Nussenbaum, have tried every AED medication possible, the ketogenic diet, and applied every single piece of advice they received or read in literature.
+Sam’s parents, Fred Vogelstein and Evelyn Nussenbaum, had tried every AED medication possible, the ketogenic diet, and applied every piece of advice they received or read in literature.

 Now, let’s see what it says on the Epidiolex label.